Antichrist (film): Development

 In 2007, von Trier announced that he was suffering from depression, and that it was possible that he never would be able to make another film.
 "I assume that Antichrist will be my next film.
 But right now I don't know," he told the Danish newspaper Politiken.
 During an early casting attempt, English actors who had come to Copenhagen had to be sent home, while von Trier was crying because his poor condition did not allow him to meet them.

 The post-depression version of the script was to some extent written as an exercise for von Trier, to see if he had recovered enough to be able to work again.
 Von Trier has also made references to August Strindberg and his Inferno Crisis in the 1890s, comparing it to his own writing under difficult mental circumstances: "was Antichrist my Inferno Crisis?"
 Several notable names appear in the credits as having assisted von Trier in the writing.
 Danish writer and directors Per Fly and Nikolaj Arcel are listed as script consultants, and Anders Thomas Jensen as story supervisor.
-Also credited are researchers dedicated to fields including "misogyny", "anxiety", "horror films" and "theology."
+Also credited are researchers dedicated to fields including "misogyny", "anxiety", "horror films" and "theology".
 Von Trier himself is a Catholic convert and intensely interested in Christian symbolism and theology.

 Production was led by von Trier's Copenhagen-based company Zentropa.
 Co-producers were Sweden's Film i Väst, Italy's Lucky Red and France's Liberator Productions, Slot Machine and Arte France.
 The Danish Film Institute contributed with a financial support of $1.5 million and Filmstiftung Nordrhein-Westfalen in Germany with $1.3 million.
-The total budget was around $11 million.
+The total budget was around $5 million.

 Pre-production

 Props for the more violent scenes were provided by the company Soda ApS, and made in their workshop in Nørrebro, Copenhagen.
 Plaster casts were made of Willem Dafoe's leg and the female "porno double's" vulva.
 A plastic baby with authentic weight was made for the opening sequence.
 Pictures found using Google Image Search had to serve as models for the stillborn deer, and a nylon stocking was used as caul.
 The vulva prop was constructed with its inner parts detachable for easy preparation if several takes would be needed.
 Czech animal trainer Ota Bares, who had collaborated with parts of the crew in the 2005 film Adam's Apples, was hired early on and given instructions about what tasks the animals must be able to perform.
 The fox, for example, was taught to open its mouth on a given command to simulate speaking movements.

-To get into the right mood before filming started, both Dafoe and Gainsbourg were shown Andrei Tarkovsky's The Mirror from 1975.
+To get into the right mood before filming started, both Willem Dafoe and Charlotte Gainsbourg were shown Andrei Tarkovsky's Mirror from 1975.
 Dafoe was also shown Von Trier's own 1998 film The Idiots, and Gainsbourg The Night Porter to study Charlotte Rampling's character.
 Dafoe also met therapists working with cognitive behavioral therapy as well as being present at actual sessions of exposure therapy and studying material on the topic.